ethanbustad/liferay-learn/docs/dxp/7.x/en/developing-applications/data-frameworks/info-framework/displaying-a-list-of-items.md

 In Liferay 7.3 we have introduced new concepts such as Collection Pages and a new type of fragment called Collection Display Fragments.

-In this document we'll show you step by step the classes and logic that need to be implemented to allow us to create a collection page for our entity, and also to list our items in a Collection Display Fragment, since they go hand in hand.
+In this document we'll show you step by step the classes and logic that need to be implemented to allow us to create a Collection Page for our entity, and also to list our items in a Collection Display Fragment, since they go hand in hand.
 We'll use an entity called `StarshipEntry` with the following definition:

 | Column Name          | Type   |
 |----------------------|--------|